Accepting New Clients (updated Oct 11)

 General suggestions for children of all ages

 Fostering a positive and nurturing relationship with children of all ages is pivotal for their emotional and mental development.
 Consistent and open communication is key, as it encourages trust and allows children to feel secure and valued.
-Engaging in regular, quality time together, tailored to their interests and developmental stage, strengthens bonds and supports their growth.
-Encouraging independence and allowing them to make choices helps build their confidence and decision-making skills.
-Finally, demonstrating empathy and understanding, especially during challenging moments, teaches them how to manage emotions and develop resilience.
+Apologizing to your child is a great opportunity to practice open communication and develop emotional intelligence by modeling empathy and sincerity, while providing a space discuss the child’s emotions.

 Quick age-specific guide:

 • Connecting with Toddlers (1-3): Engage in play that fosters their imagination and independence.
 Toddlers thrive on positive attention and the freedom to explore their choices, such as selecting their own toys or snacks.
 This playtime is crucial for their developmental growth, offering them a sense of autonomy while strengthening your bond.
+Playtime can also be a great time to teach your child about sharing, and boundaries.

 • Connecting with Younger Kids (4-8): Establish dedicated one-on-one time to make them feel valued and heard.
 Whether it’s through arts and crafts, playing games, or simply talking about their day, showing genuine interest in their activities and thoughts builds trust and deepens your relationship.